- Location: Chidambaram, Tamilnadu, India.

 The Thayaar found in this Sthalam is Pundaregavalli.
 She has a separate sannadhi in this temple.

 - Devadhidevan.
 Also known as Parthasarathy.
-He is in the sitting posture.
+He is in a sitting posture.

 - Chitira Koodhathullan with two wives.